RSS

 Strata communities may be self managed or they may hire a professional management company to help oversee day to day operations.
 The strength of the strata council, the level of communication with owners, and the involvement of the management company all play an important role in how smoothly a building functions.
 Often, a good sense of how concerns are raised and addressed can be found in the meeting minutes, where council discussions and responses to owners are recorded.

-When purchasing a strata property in British Columbia, reviewing the strata documents is an essential part of the due diligence process.
+When purchasing a strata property in British Columbia, reading the strata documents is an essential part of the due diligence process.
 The seller’s Realtor provides the buyer’s Realtor with a comprehensive package of documents that typically includes up to two years of council meeting minutes, Annual General Meeting minutes, Special General Meeting minutes, along with financial statements, reports, and the strata’s bylaws and rules.
+These documents provide important insight into how the building is managed and how decisions are made.
+Within them you can often see how the council communicates, how concerns are addressed during meetings, whether the management company is present and involved, and how the community plans for maintenance and future expenses.

 Depreciation Report